-DEFINITION -- Botany and Ecology have an extensive vocabulary which must be mastered.
+DEFINITION -- Botany has an extensive vocabulary which must be mastered.
 Having read the assignment, you may want to list key words and define them in meaningful terms.
-Some vocabulary will receive more emphasis than others--note the degree of emphasis in the General Botany and Ecology Study Guide under STUDY or DISCUSSION QUESTIONS.
-Occasionally a STUDY OUTLINE will be included.
+Some vocabulary will receive more emphasis than others-note the degree of emphasis in the General Botany Study Guide under STUDY or DISCUSSION QUESTIONS.
+A STUDY OUTLINE may be included.

-EXAMPLES -- From the context, list examples to assist in relating each vocabulary word and concept to your personal experience.
+EXAMPLES -- From the context, list examples to assist in relating each vocabulary word to your personal experience.
 Definitions + Examples promote functional literacy.